Riemann zeta function: Euler's product formula

 Both sides of the Euler product formula converge for Re(s) > 1.
 The proof of Euler's identity uses only the formula for the geometric series and the fundamental theorem of arithmetic.
-Since the harmonic series, obtained when s = 1, diverges, Euler's formula (which becomes Π_{p} p/p − 1) implies that there are infinitely many primes.
-Since the logarithm of p/(p − 1) is approximately 1/p, the formula can also be used to prove the stronger result that the sum of the reciprocals of the primes is infinite.
+Since the harmonic series, obtained when s = 1, diverges, Euler's formula, which becomes $\textstyle\prod_p p/(p-1)$, implies that there are infinitely many primes.
+Since the logarithm of $p/(p-1)$ is approximately $1/p$, the formula can also be used to prove the stronger result that the sum of the reciprocals of the primes is infinite.
 On the other hand, combining that with the sieve of Eratosthenes shows that the density of the set of primes within the set of positive integers is zero.